-requirements on the use of Standard Contractual Clauses for the transfer of personal data to third countries.
-Any controller or processor is now bound to verify on a case-by-case basis whether additional safeguards are necessary to ensure adequate protection of the exported personal data (e.g., due to overly broad surveillance powers of the destination country's authorities).
-If such additional contractual measures (e.g., a common approach in the event of requests from authorities) are not able to ensure adequate protection, the controller or processor is required to suspend or terminate the data transfer.
-The judgment also has implications for data transfers from Switzerland to abroad.
-As a reaction to the decision of the CJEU, the Commissioner stated on 8 September 2020 that, in his view, the Swiss-US Privacy Shield no longer provides for an adequate data protection level for data transfers from Switzerland to recipients in the US (see Section IV).
-10 i Privacy and data protection legislation and standards
+to third countries.
+Controllers and processors are now bound to verify on a case-by-case basis whether additional safeguards are necessary to ensure adequate protection of the exported personal data (e.g., due to overly broad surveillance powers of the destination country's authorities).
+If these additional contractual measures (e.g., a common approach in the event of requests from authorities) are not able to ensure adequate protection, the controller or processor is required to suspend or terminate the data transfer.
+The judgment also has implications for data transfers from Switzerland to other countries.
+As a reaction to the decision of the CJEU, the Commissioner stated on 8 September 2020 that, in his view, the Swiss-US Privacy Shield no longer provides an adequate data protection level for data transfers from Switzerland to recipients in the US.
+In June 2021, the Commissioner published a guideline for assessing the legality of cross-border transfers (see Section IV).